Click here to go back to the web site for History 8-2.

 Uh, yes, of course you can use the materials you have gathered for your essay

-Remember, a contextual definition explains the circumstances that form the setting for an event or idea in ways it can be fully understood.
-Each response will probably requre a couple of paragraphs.
+Remember, a contextual essay explains the circumstances that form the setting for an event or idea in ways it can be fully understood.

 - What was the concept of Manifest Destiny?
 How did it affect Americans’s moving west?